Prakash9944/node-excersice/mean/nodejs.md

     # Answer:-
         constructor is a function that creates an instance of a class which is typically called an “object”.
 In JavaScript

+25. what is http Get?

+    # Answer:-
+        Retrieve data from a server without modifying it.